anthonypham26/ClassicalMachineLearning02/README.md

 The hardest part about hyperparameter tuning is understanding **which hyperparameters to tune and why**.
 This requires a deeper understanding of how each machine learning algorithm works internally and going into that would take too long for this presentation.

 Instead, I recommend starting simple:
-Pick **one algorithm** you're using (like KNN or Decision Tree), and look it up online to see what it is and how it works, then search **Scikit-learn's documentation** to see what hyperparameters are available and what they control.
+Pick **one algorithm** you're using, and look it up online to see what it is and how it works, then search **Scikit-learn's documentation** to see what hyperparameters are available and what they control.

 Focus on understanding a **few key hyperparameters** that commonly affect the model’s behavior, and experiment by changing their values slightly.
 This helps you see how small adjustments can impact the model’s accuracy, overfitting, or underfitting.

 As you grow more comfortable, you'll begin to recognize which hyperparameters matter most for different types of problems.

 For now, just remember:
-- **Hyperparameters** are settings you define before training your model (like `max_depth` in a decision tree or `n_neighbors` in KNN).
+- **Hyperparameters** are settings you define before training your model (like`n_neighbors` in KNN).
 - They are different from **parameters**, which are learned by the model during training.

 ### How to Tune?